open-feature/spec/specification/types.md

 ### Collection

-A list or series of similar data types, presented however is idiomatic in the implementation language.
+An unordered list or series of similar data types, presented however is idiomatic in the implementation language.

 ### Datetime